 Thank you.

-Hey, regarding the you're welcome.
+Hey, regarding the, you know, you're welcome.

 I actually am optimistic.